Timeline of the Gezi Park protests: 15 June

 In the evening, police moved into Gezi Park, clearing it.
 One witness said "There was a concert by a well-known musician with hundreds of people and families in a festival atmosphere in the square and then suddenly from all sides the police came with water cannon and teargas."
-Police attempted to break the doors of the nearby Divan Hotel Istanbul, being used as a first aid center by protesters, and repeatedly fired tear gas inside.New York Times, 16 June 2013, Police Storm Turkish Park Occupied by Protesters Claudia Roth, a German Green Party politician and one of the two current party chairs, was in the Divan Istanbul hotel, and was a victim of the tear gas.Zeit.de, Claudia Roth interview Roth said "This is like war.
+Police attempted to break the doors of the nearby Divan Hotel Istanbul, being used as a first aid center by protesters, and repeatedly fired tear gas inside.
+Claudia Roth, a German Green Party politician and one of the two current party chairs, was in the Divan Istanbul hotel, and was a victim of the tear gas.
+Roth said "This is like war.
 Chasing people through the streets and cheer targeted with tear gas grenades at the people."
 CHP leader Kemal Kılıçdaroğlu described the operation as "a crime against humanity".
 Ramis Topal, a Member of Parliament for Amasya, said that his nose was broken as he was standing by people who escaped to the entrance of the Divan Hotel.
 He reported that a policeman threw a helmet right into his face by aiming.

 European Union minister Egemen Bağış said after the park and square had been cleared that everyone entering Taksim Square would be treated as a terrorist.

 Police used tear gas against a crowd who tried to cross the Bosphorus Bridge late at night.

 A group of deputies from the main opposition Republican People's Party (CHP) staged a sit-in to prevent a police intervention against thousands of protesters gathered in Ankara.

 The Istanbul Doctors Association said that there was "a high but an unknown number of first and second-degree burn injuries because of some substance mixed in pressurized water cannons";Corriere della Sera reported that police had added Jenix Pepper Spray to the TOMA water cannons.